Germany jails Islamic State member for life over role in Yazidi genocide | Law-Order

 Germany jails Islamic State member for life over role in Yazidi genocide

+Al-Jumailly, who entered the court covering his face with a file folder, was arrested in Greece in 2019 and extradited to Germany where relatives of slain Yazidis acted as plaintiffs supporting the prosecution.
+"Today's ruling marks the first ever worldwide confirmation by a court that the crimes of Islamic State against the Yazidi religious group are genocide," said Meike Olszak of Amnesty International's branch in Germany.

-A German court on Tuesday jailed a former Islamic State militant for life after convicting him of involvement in genocide and crimes against humanity over mass killings of minority Yazidis by IS in Syria and Iraq.
+A German court on Tuesday jailed a former Islamic State militant for life for involvement in genocide and crimes against humanity against minority Yazidis in Iraq and Syria, including the murder of a five-year-old girl.

 The Yazidis are an ancient religious minority in eastern Syria and northwest Iraq that Islamic State viewed as supposed devil worshippers for their faith that combines Zoroastrian, Christian, Manichean, Jewish and Muslim beliefs.
 Islamic State's depredations also displaced most of the 550,000-strong Yazidi community.
 (Writing by Joseph Nasr Editing by Mark Heinrich)